Internet of Things (IoT) History

 A closer look at who coined the term and the background evolution into today's trending topic.

-Considering how much we use the Internet of Things term we thought it would be helpful to look at how it got started and who were some of the important people and projects that helped move it from its first glimpses into today's trending topic.
+Considering how much we use the Internet of Things term we thought it would be helpful to look at the origin of the term and who were some of the important people and projects that helped move it from its first glimpses into today’s trending topic.

 1844: Samuel Morse sends the first morse code public telegraph message "What hath God wrought?" from Washington, D.C. to Baltimore.